Vegan Pantry Staple Foods

 Important: Store all seeds, grains, nuts, and beans in moth-proof and mouse-proof containers!

 Keep a Variety of Perishable Foods on Hand:

 - Salad Greens – spinach, lettuce, arugula, radicchio, endive

 - Cabbage family vegetables – kale, broccoli, cauliflower, cabbage

-- Vegetables, assorted – celery, cucumber, carrots, yams, red potatoes, red onions
+- Vegetables, assorted – celery, cucumber, carrots, yams, potatoes, onions

-- Fruits – apples, oranges, bananas, avocado, seasonal fruits
+- Fruits – apples, oranges, bananas, avocado, pears, seasonal fruits

 - Sprouts (avoid alfalfa, because of mold growth)

 - Hummus – make your own or look for brand without added oil or citric acid